 Amazon travel customers have varied motivations and goals for booking travel.
 Brands looking to engage with customers interested in travel should consider ways to inspire these customers.
 Our survey found that Amazon travel customers fall into four distinctive groups.
 It’s important for brands to understand these different groups and provide them with relevant and helpful information.
-27% of these Amazon customers are “jet setters” and travel domestically or internationally every six months.
-Then there are “culture seekers”.8 This group looks to discover new places, or destinations when they travel, and make up 18% of Amazon travel customers.9 17% of Amazon travel customers are domestic vacationers, meaning they travel within the US once a year.10 And finally, 13% are business travellers, and they travel domestically or internationally about every three months.11
+27% of these Amazon customers are “jet setters” and travel domestically or internationally every 6 months.
+Then there are “culture seekers.”8 This group looks to discover new places, or destinations when they travel, and make up 18% of Amazon travel customers.9 17% of Amazon travel customers are domestic vacationers, meaning they travel within the US once a year.10 And finally, 13% are business travelers, and they travel domestically or internationally about every 3 months.11

 In addition, travel customers have different considerations that influence their travel booking decisions.
 Price is one of the key factors among most customers when they are considering booking travel.
-In fact, one in three Amazon customers, 34%, said they prefer to book travel based on value.12 29% of Amazon customers say relaxing experiences are an important factor when booking travel.13 28% of Amazon customers look to book based on weather and time of year.14 And 19% of Amazon customers say discovering a cultural experience and visiting family and friends are important factors when deciding on whether to book a trip.15
+In fact, 1 and 3 Amazon customers, 34%, said they prefer to book travel based on value.12 29% of Amazon customers say relaxing experiences are an important factor when booking travel.13 28% of Amazon customers look to book based on weather and time of year.14 And 19% of Amazon customers say discovering a cultural experience and visiting family and friends are important factors when deciding on whether to book a trip.15

 What do travel customers value most when booking